pywbem/pywbem/docs/intro.rst

 3. `OpenWBEM <https://sourceforge.net/projects/openwbem/>`_

-   - Pywbem supports the `OWlocal` authentication extension of OpenWBEM, which is a password-less local authorization.
+   - Starting with version 1.0.0, pywbem no longer supports the `OWLocal` authentication scheme of OpenWBEM, which is a password-less local authorization.

    - Pywbem supports a connection to an OpenWBEM server using Unix Domain Sockets through its :class:`~pywbem.OpenWBEMUDSConnection` subclass of